 Almonds are rich in magnesium and Vitamin E and also contain a good amount (21%) of proteins.
 This helps in maintaining our energy levels throughout the day and keeping us active.
 Almonds are a very good choice for quick snacks.

-As per research, soaking almonds overnight and having them in the morning, the empty stomach increases Vitamin E and improves memory.
+As per research, soaking almonds overnight and having them in the morning, on an empty stomach increases Vitamin E and improves memory.

-Almonds also lower LDL cholesterol levels and prevent its oxidation, thus protecting our heart.
+Almonds also lower LDL cholesterol levels and prevent oxidation, thus protecting our heart.